long-kim/oisp-buddy/README.md

-# oisp-buddy
+# OISP SOCIAL PLATFORM
-- This project is made for "Practice on Software Engineering"
-- (Long Kim, Thinh Tran, Nhu Vo, An Nguyen, Duy Ly)
+**Lecturer:** Quan Thanh Tho

+**Group members:**
+- Long Kim - 1652758
+- Thinh Tran - 1652578
+- Nhu Vo - 1652458
+- An Nguyen - 1552005
+- Duy Ly - 1652099

 ## Summary
-A platform for students to discuss and solve problems.
+Occasionally, we might hear people say: “Better learn from your friend than your teacher”.
+As a student, that saying is actually very true.
+We can learn so much from our friends.
+A right friend can be our helping hand for not only spiritual support but also academic learning.

+Base on that, our group decided to do something about it.
+In the beginning, we wanted to make an online platform (website application) for finding study buddy.
+However, after a couple of meetings, we settled on the plan of **creating a platform** for students to **discuss and solve problems**.

-## Developer
+## Technologies
-> - long-kim
-> - jimcbl
-> - sarv19
+- **React:** Front-end
+- **Node:** Server-side, API
-> - AnNguyen96
+- **MongoDB:** Database

 ## Additional Tools
 - **Postman**: Test your APIs.